igorski/drunk-dragon-vs-the-drag-queens/README.md

 * When a new waypoint is set and its first tile(s) is equal to the existing waypoint, keep momentum going?
 * Time should be able to speed up (when sleeping for instance)
 * When drunk shuffle letters in sentences randomly =D
-* Add a timer to GameModel that runs periodic updates:

- every now and then re-generate all characters (if none is currently in the range of the player 20 tiles) if characters share their new position with another character, halt movement